LisaHJung/O4B/README.md

 ## Objectives
 - Auto-instrument a Node.js app to generate traces and send traces to the OTel collector
-- Configure the OTel collector to process traces and export the data to the Jaeger backend
+- Configure the OTel Collector to process traces and export the data to the Jaeger backend
 - Use the Jaeger UI to visualize traces and to verify that the data has been processed as intended

 Note:

-Docker runs the OTel collector and Jaeger side-by-side with our app, so we can collect and view traces easily, without installing everything by hand.
+Docker runs the OTel Collector and Jaeger side-by-side with our app, so we can collect and view traces easily, without installing everything by hand.

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/cb3b6fd1-19a3-4cb9-b92a-4497250f0a39" />

 ## Two project branches
 1. [`original-setup`](https://github.com/LisaHJung/O4B/tree/original-setup)
-- Instruments the Roll the Dice app and sends trace data to the OpenTelemetry Collector.
+- Instruments the Roll the Dice app and sends trace data to the OTel Collector.
-- The collector applies minimal processing (adds a service name) before forwarding the traces to Jaeger for storage and visualization.
+- The Collector applies minimal processing (adds a service name) before forwarding the traces to Jaeger for storage and visualization.
 2. [`post-processing`](https://github.com/LisaHJung/O4B/tree/post-processing)
-- Uses the same setup as original-setup, but adds additional processors to the OpenTelemetry Collector configuration.
+- Uses the same setup as original-setup, but adds additional processors to the OTel Collector configuration.
 - These processors limit memory usage, enrich and clean up resource and attribute data, and batch traces for more efficient exporting.

 ## Run the demo locally

 **Clone the project**